Develop Your Budget

 Other Direct Costs may include those for copying/printing; long-distance telephone calls directly allocable to the project activities; postage for the project; reference books and materials; tuition and required fees, stipends, etc. for participants (Participant Costs): equipment maintenance; and vendor services.
 The principal investigator should specifically justify the need for these items in relation to the project.

 Indirect Costs (IDC) or Facilities and administrative (F&A) costs must be included in proposal budgets unless the sponsor has a written policy on F&A rates applicable to all potential grantees.
-All deviations from full recovery of F&A rates are subject to CSUF administrative approval, using the IDC Waiver Form .
+All deviations from full recovery of F&A rates are subject to CSUF administrative approval, using the IDC Waiver or IDC off Campus Waiver forms from Forms page .
 Sponsor guidelines limiting facilities and administrative costs must be provided with a proposal.